Zaidrahman85/Storm_Surge_Analysis_Code/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

 - Storm_Surge_ Analysis _Code/data
   It contains the data files used by BC_prep.m and Meteo_prep.m to create input data for model simulation.
-Also it contains data of flood depth, Land Cover and Land Use, and Property value to estimate storm surge damages using Damage_Fucntion.m
+Also it contains data of flood depth, Land Cover and Land Use, and Property value to estimate storm surge damages using Damage_Fucntion_LU_Updated.
 - Main Functions:

 Damage_Fucntion_LU_Updated.m,